tweag/python-monorepo-example/2018-04-11-stackage-head-is-live.md

 author: Mark Karpov
 ---

-We are happy to announce that Stackage HEAD is now functional.
+I am happy to announce that Stackage HEAD is now functional.
 For those who had missed [the original blog post](original-post), or already forgot it, let's refresh the idea behind Stackage HEAD.

 Stackage nightly plans include a large set of real-world packages that are known to build and play nicely together.
-By picking and fixing a nightly plan and building it using development versions of GHC at different commits, we can detect changes in build status of various packages in the plan, and so detect regressions and/or other suspicious changes.
+By picking a nightly plan and building it using development versions of GHC at different commits, we can detect changes in build status of packages in the plan caused by the changes in GHC, and so potentially detect regressions in the compiler.

 ## Current workflow